avinashbabudonthu/core-java-practice/multi-threading-practice/notes.md

 * One important aspect of a concurrency model is, whether the components and threads are designed to share state among the threads, or to have separate state which is never shared among the threads.
 * Shared state means that the different threads in the system will share some state among them.
 By state is meant some data, typically one or more objects or similar.
 When threads share state, problems like race conditions and deadlock etc. may occur.
 It depends on how the threads use and access the shared objects, of course.\
 ![picture](images/concurrency-models-0-1.png)
-* Separate statemeans that the different threads in the system do not share any state among them.
+* Separate state means that the different threads in the system do not share any state among them.
 In case the different threads need to communicate, they do so either by exchanging immutable objects among them, or by sending copies of objects (or data) among them.
 Thus, when no two threads write to the same object (data / state), you can avoid most of the common concurrency problems\
 ![picture](images/concurrency-models-0-2.png)
 ### Parallel Workers
 * Incoming jobs are assigned to different workers.
 Here is a diagram illustrating the parallel worker concurrency model\